chingu-voyages/v17-toucans-team-01/README.md

 - A PR to merge to the master should reflect the goals of the prior week's sprint and produce an updated MVP.
 This PR will typically take place following the weekly sprint meeting.
 - All team members must approve a request for merging into the master branch.

-## Development Workflow
+## 🚀 Development Workflow

-A three-level hierarchy of branches is created, through which changes are promoted.
+A three-level hierarchy of branches is used, through which changes are promoted.

 - **Working branches:** Individual branches created by each developer when they are working on changes and bug fixes.
 The type can be one of these types: